Saric-Group/BSS2024_LAMMPS_Task/README.md

 ## Visualising trajectories

 In order to *see* your resulting engulfment trajectories you will need a visualisation tool such as [Ovito](https://www.ovito.org) which can be downloaded and installed following the intructions at [this website](https://www.ovito.org/manual/installation.html).
 You can then load [this file](visualise.ovito) into Ovito and adjust the trajectory path to visualise the simulation results.

+## The membrane model and nanoparticle

+The membrane model used in these simulations is a coarse-grained model implemented in Molecular Dynamics (LAMMPS. www.lammps.org) developed by [Yuan et al (2010)](https://doi.org/10.1103/PhysRevE.82.011905).
+It represents a patch of lipids by a bead, where beads interact via a two-body anisotropic interaction potential.
+The anisotropic potential ensures beads prefer to be aligned along their axis and therefore self-assemble into membrane sheets and vesicles.
+Solute is implicitly modelled via this potential.
+The parameters of the interaction potential can be tuned to achieve membranes with different properties, such as bending rigidity, tension and fluidity.
+For the purpose of this exercise, the interaction parameters are kept fix and the resulting membrane has biologically relevant properties.